Peter Cuneo

-Peter Cuneo is an American businessperson known for serving as CEO and Vice Chairman of Marvel Entertainment, President and CEO of Remington Products, Managing Principal of Cuneo & Company, a private investment and management company and President of Black & Decker security hardware group.
+Frank Peter Cuneo is an American businessperson who has been CEO and vice chairman of Marvel Entertainment, president and CEO of Remington Products, managing principal of Cuneo & Company, a private investment and management company and president of Black & Decker security hardware group.
 Business Insider named Cuneo as one of the "Ten Greatest Turnaround CEOs".
-Cuneo is currently Chairman of CIIG Capital Partners II Inc..

 Early life

 Peter Cuneo was born at Naval Air Station Alameda, in Alameda, California where his father was a Navy officer.
 Cuneo spent most of his childhood in Queens, New York City.
 His father was a Lieutenant in the New York City Fire Department and his mother was an Emergency medical technician.
 Cuneo attended Flushing High School.

 Education

-Cuneo received his Bachelor of Science degree in Ceramic Engineering from Alfred University and earned an MBA from the Harvard Business School.
+Cuneo earned a bachelor's degree in Ceramic Engineering from Alfred University and an MBA from the Harvard Business School.